 28. No New Zealand Dancing Championship shall be awarded unless the judge has first been approved by the Council and the total prize money in any such Championship (other than 18 years and over), shall not be less than \$60.
 During the dancing of a New Zealand or Island Championship event, a number of pipers may be used.
 They each must play the same tune or tunes, that each starts with in any one class.
-Not more than one competitor in Zealand anv New or Island Championship event shall dance at any one time except in Reels, and at the discretion of the judge in the case of a recall performance.
-New Zealand or Island Championships under 16 years and under 18 years, may at the discretion of the organising committee, have competitors perform two at a time for solo dances.
+With the exception of Reel events, or at the discretion of the judge in the case of a recall performance, all NZ championships 18 years and over events will be danced one competitor at a time.
+NZ championship events under 16 years, under 18 years, and all Island championships may, at the discretion of the organising committee, be danced with a maximum of 2 competitors at a time.
 All New Zealand and Island Championships to be held on a stage or raised platform.